MicrosoftDocs/power-platform/power-virtual-agents/analytics-overview.md

 Power Virtual Agents has a comprehensive set of analytics that show you the key performance indicators for your bot.

-Multiple charts give you graphical views of the trends and breakdowns in your bot's topics.
-These charts are powered by AI technology that highlights the topics that have the greatest impact on your bot's performance.
+Multiple charts show you trends and usage for your bot's topics.
+These charts use AI to highlight the topics with the greatest impact on your bot's performance.

 >